droonga/droonga.org/ja/tutorial/plugin-development/handler/index.md

 ## まとめ

+We have learned how to add a new simple command working around the data.
-We have learned how to create plugins work in handling phrase.
+In the process, we also have learned how to create plugins working in the handling phrase.

   [adapter]: ../adapter